leancodepl/contractsgenerator-dart/README.md

 ## Prerequisites

-You will need to have .NET 6 and the .NET version used in your project installed on your system and have `dotnet` available in your PATH.
+You will need to have .NET 8 or later and the .NET version used in your project installed on your system and have `dotnet` available in your PATH.

 ### M1 macs